d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 # What is Hyperparameter Optimization?
 :label:`sec_what_is_hpo`

-While weight parameters of a neural network model are automatically determined during training, e.g. by stochastic gradient descent, **hyperparameters** cannot be learned in this way.
+While weight parameters of a neural network model are automatically determined during training, e.g. by stochastic gradient descent, **hyperparameters** cannot easily be learned in this way.
 Without a different form of automation, the user has to set them manually by trial and error, in what amounts to a time-consuming and difficult part of machine learning workflows.
 We distinguish between hyperparameters that control the learning process (e.g., learning rate, batch size, momentum, optimizer choice) and hyperparameters that define model shape and capacity (e.g., type of activation function, number of units per layer).
 The choice of hyperparameters directly affects the final performance of our machine learning algorithm.
 For example, previous work beat the performance of advanced state-of-the-art models by optimizing the hyperparameter of much simpler models :cite:`snoek-nips12a`.

-Hyperparameters play a critical role in machine learning.
+Hyperparameters play an important role in machine learning.
 Not only do they determine the generalization capabilities of trained models, they can even be critical for what constitutes the state-of-the-art.
 Indeed, results reported in an empirical study might look very differently for another choice of hyperparameters and so would be the conclusions drawn.
 Unfortunately, it is not uncommon that publications do not report the specific hyperparameters that were used in experiments, for instance, to demonstrate that a proposed method is superior to previously published ones.
 Such studies are not reproducible, and their impact on the state-of-the-art in machine learning should be questioned :cite:`haibe-kains:2020:transparency`.

 The current need to manually tune the training process and structure of a deep neural network constitutes a significant gap towards the promise of end to end learning and artificial intelligence.
 If we are willing to spend sufficient computational resources, our methods should be able to configure themselves.
 Hyperparameter optimization aims to automatically find a performant configuration of any machine learning method.
 The main idea is to cast the search for the right hyperparameters as an optimization problem, to maximize the validation performance of the algorithm.